MrSkinny/example-jwt-node-auth/README.md

 The second step ensures that a valid JWT token still won't authorize if the user signed out from that device previously.

+TODO: If there was a database, you would want to periodically prune tokens that have expired to account for devices that lost the locally stored token and never send a Sign Out.

 ### Sign In

 ```
 POST /api/sessions